RedReaper420/reversible-image-censorship-tool/README.md

 ## Instruction
 For censoring:
-1. Place an original PNG image into the directory wwith `main.py` as `original.png`
+1. Place an original PNG image into the directory with `main.py` as `original.png`
 2. Run `main.py`
 3. Enter 2
 4. Enter 4 numbers separated with space: X position, Y position, X size, Y size